p0pr0ck5/lua-resty-waf/README.md

 Multiple shared zones can be defined and used, though only one zone can be defined per configuration location.
 If a zone becomes full and the shared dictionary interface cannot add additional keys, the following will be entered into the error log:

-`Could not add key to persistent storage, increase the size of the lua_shared_dict`
+`Error adding key to persistent storage, increase the size of the lua_shared_dict`

 ##Phase Handling